Somewhere I Belong

 "Somewhere I Belong" is a song by American rock band Linkin Park.
 It was released to US radio on February 24, 2003, as the lead single from their second studio album, Meteora (2003), and is the album's third track.
 It entered the top ten on several music charts, including the New Zealand Singles Chart, where it peaked at No. 1 in April 2003.

+In March 2026, the song became the seventh by the band to surpass one billion streams on Spotify.

 Commercial performance

 Warner Bros.
 Records officially released "Somewhere I Belong" to American rock radio formats on February 24, 2003.
 The song debuted at No. 47 on the US Billboard Hot 100, peaked at No. 32 during its 15th week on the chart, and remained on the listing until its 20th week.
 It also topped the Billboard Mainstream Rock Tracks and Modern Rock Tracks charts.
 In Canada, the song reached the top five on the Canadian Singles Chart, peaking at No. 3.

 "Somewhere I Belong" was released in Australia and the United Kingdom on March 17, 2003.
 In New Zealand, the song debuted at number 33 on April 6, 2003, and jumped to number one the following week, becoming Linkin Park's most successful single there.
 It entered the top 10 in the Czech Republic, Hungary, Ireland, and the United Kingdom, and it was a top-20 success in Australia, Austria, Germany, Italy, the Netherlands, and Sweden.
 It additionally reached the top 40 in France and Belgium (Flanders and Wallonia).